qszhao/PTUA2023/Lab01/Lab01.md

  1. Download the Anaconda on the [download page][anaconda], select the installer that is appropriate for the operating system of your machine.
  2. Read the [Anaconda Documentation][anaconda_doc].
  3. Using the installer you downloaded, install the Anaconda Python distribution.
- 4. Explore JupyterLab, Jupyter Notebook, iPython interpretor (Qt Console) and Spyder IDE in the Anaconda.
+ 4. Now we explore different methods to use Python.
+First, explore JupyterLab, Jupyter Notebook, iPython interpretor (Qt Console) and Spyder IDE in the Anaconda.
+ 5. If you want, you can change your Anaconda root directory based on this [guide][guide](for windows system).
+If you have a Mac/Linux, you can always navigate to your folder through terminal and open jupyter notebook from there (more details will be covered in week 2).
+ 6. Download the course repository from [qszhao/PTUA2021][repo] as a zip file and put it into your Anaconda root directory.
- 5. Start a iPython interpretor (Qt Console) from the Anaconda Navigator and try to write the python code based on PTUA Lecture 1.ipynb.
+ 7. Start a jupyter notebook and try to open PTUA Lecture 1.ipynb and run through it.
- 6. Try to write markdown and LaTeX math in the Jupyter Notebook based on the [Markdown_guide][markdown] and the [LaTeX][LaTex_math].
+ 8. Try to write markdown and LaTeX math in the Jupyter Notebook based on the [Markdown_guide][markdown] and the [LaTeX][LaTex_math].
- 7. Create at least one visualization from the Matplotlib [visualization gallary][gallary].
+ 9. Create at least one visualization from the Matplotlib [visualization gallary][gallary].
 Try to run it both from the source code and jupyter notebook.

 #### Git
  1. Sign up for a GitHub account at https://github.com/join.
  2. Find the [qszhao/PTUA2021][repo] repo on GitHub website and fork it to your own repo.
+ 3. Git installation: if you have a Windows system, please install Git Bash from this [link][gitbash].
+If you have a Mac, please install Xcode commandline tools from [here][commandline tools].

 #### Code/text editor
  1. Download a code/text editor ([Atom][Atom] or [Sublime Text][Sublime]).